ivine369/instagram/README.md

 *Install dependencies "pip install -r requirements.txt"

-*Run the application python manage.py runserver
+*Run the application "python manage.py runserver"

 ## Known Bugs
 There are no issues that have not yet been resolved and incase of a bug let users know you know?
 Outline any issues that would impact use of your application.
 Share any workarounds that are in place.